wicketbr/BandTogether/README.md

 are using a non-routable IP address (eg: 192.168.x.x).
 In those cases you should use the hostname of the computer running the app instead of the IP address.
 If the computer is not discoverable by name on your network you may need to add the name and ip address to the hosts file on the system.
-That process various by operating system.
+That process varies by operating system.

-You can point to an alertnate location for your data by modifying the shortcut used to start the application executable and adding -f PATH to the end of the command line.
+You can point to an alternate location for your data by modifying the shortcut used to start the application executable and adding -f PATH to the end of the command line.
 For example, if you have all your data in C:\MyBandData you would add -f C:\MyBandData.